-Our initial shareholders control a substantial interest in us and thus may exert substantial influence on actions requiring a shareholder vote, potentially in a manner that certain shareholders do not support.
+Our sponsor controls a substantial interest in us and thus may exert substantial influence on actions requiring a shareholder vote, potentially in a manner that certain shareholders do not support.

-Our initial shareholders own approximately 21% of our issued and outstanding ordinary shares.
-Accordingly, they may exert substantial influence on actions requiring a shareholder vote, potentially in a manner that certain shareholders do not support, including amendments to our memorandum and articles of association.
-If our initial shareholders purchase any units or additional ordinary shares in the open market or in privately negotiated transactions, this would increase their control.
+Our sponsor owns approximately 72.7% of our issued and outstanding ordinary shares.
+Accordingly, it may exert substantial influence on actions requiring a shareholder vote, potentially in a manner that certain shareholders do not support, including amendments to our memorandum and articles of association.
+If our sponsor purchases any units or additional ordinary shares in the open market or in privately negotiated transactions, this would increase its control.
 Neither our sponsor nor, to our knowledge, any of our officers or directors, has any current intention to purchase additional securities.
 Factors that would be considered in making such additional purchases would include consideration of the current trading price of our ordinary shares.
 In addition, our Board, is divided into two classes, each of which will generally serve for a term of two years with only one class of directors being elected in each year.
-It is unlikely that there will be an annual meeting of shareholders to elect new directors prior to the consummation of our initial business combination, in which case all of the current directors will continue in office until at least the consummation of the business combination.
-If there is an annual meeting, as a consequence of our "staggered" Board, only one-half of the Board will be considered for election and our initial shareholders, because of their ownership positions, will have considerable influence regarding the outcome.
-Accordingly, our initial shareholders will continue to exert control at least until the consummation of our initial business combination.
+It is unlikely that there will be an annual meeting of shareholders to elect new directors prior to the consummation of our initial business combination.
+If there is an annual meeting, as a consequence of our "staggered" Board, only one-half of the Board will be considered for election and our sponsor, because of its ownership position, will have considerable influence regarding the outcome.
+Accordingly, our sponsor will continue to exert control at least until the consummation of our initial business combination.